ctkelley/NotebookSIAMFANL/README.md

 # Solving Nonlinear Equations with Iterative Methods: <br> Solvers and Examples in Julia

+# Warning!
+Breaking changes coming to nsold.jl within a week.
+Watch this space....

 # Notebook version 0.2.1

 # Use v0.2.1 of [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) with this version of the notebook.